 The Plebeians managed to enforce their own assembly through which they elected Tribunes.
-These had the power to defend the individual against the state (defend the Plebeians against the power of the Patricians and Senate).
+These had the power to veto and to defend the individual against the state (defend the Plebeians against the power of the Patricians and Senate).
 They also managed to enforce a number of laws which were more just and equal, for example permitting intermarriage between social classes.

 By degrees the Plebeians obtained the right to name Tribunes with Military Powers – something very close to a Consul (but not quite) and eventually the right to having a Plebeian sit as one of the two ruling Consuls (elected by vote).

-Structure of the State during the Empire
+Structure of the Roman State during the Empire

-Augustus cleverly managed to take power whilst at the same time seemingly preserved the republican system of State.
-To all intents and purposes the Emperor had power over military and war concerns whilst the Senate managed day to day running of bureaucracy and law.
+Augustus cleverly managed to take power whilst at the same time seemingly preserved the republican system of state.
+On the surface, the Emperor had power over military and war concerns whilst the Senate managed day to day running of bureaucracy and law.
 In reality Augustus held the reins of power in every aspect of life.

-In the style of Oriental rulers these later emperors expected their subjects to regard them as superior beings.
-They removed themselves from the common man by interposing deeper and deeper layers of bureaucrats.
-Emperor Constantine went as far as moving the capital of the Empire eastward to Byzantium (Istanbul) renaming it Constantinople.
+In the style of Oriental rulers emperors expected their subjects to regard them as superior Emperor gods of Rome.
+They removed themselves from the common man by interposing deeper and deeper layers of professional bureaucrats, mostly liberti (freed slaves).
+Emperor Constantine went as far as moving the capital of the Empire eastward to Constantinople (Istanbul).
 Not surprisingly the power of the Senate was by this time reduced to little more than that of a local government.